 A device that monitors and controls your temperature inside your home.

 A type of furnace that draws cool air from the bottom and blows the warmed air out the top.

-A ventilator captures heating or cooling energy from stale indoor air and transfers it to fresh incoming air.
+A ventilator captures heating or cooling energy from the stale indoor air and transfers it to fresh incoming air.

 Zoning allows you to control the heating and cooling delivered to specific areas of your house for a custom solution.
 Zoning can increase efficiency and comfort in the areas of the house you use most often.

 The average temperature of the atmosphere in the vicinity of an appliance.

 Takes place when gaseous, liquid or solid fuels react at an elevated temperature with oxygen by burning, thus releasing heat.

 When water travels from one system back into any part of the main distribution system.